maRce10/rat_deep_learning_phenotyping/README.md

   - Efficiency

 Before jumping into any conclusion, there’s the need to test the efficiency levels of the IA.
-In order to do so, we’re doing 3
+In order to do so, we’re making 3
+comparisons:

-comparisons: 1.
-DeepLabCut vs Sleap 2.
-Rat vs Mouse 3.
-Git already trained IA vs our own IA Depending on the results we shall continue with the most efficient one.
+  1. DeepLabCut vs Sleap
+  2. Rat vs Mouse
+  3. Git alreadytrained IA vs our own IA

+Depending on the results we shall continue with the most efficient one.

 ## In progress

-  - First step
+  - First step of the built process

 ## To-do list

-  - Do the next analysis
+  - Finish the second and third steps of the proyect built process
+  - Make the comparisons between the IA's and determine the most efficient one
+  - Conclusions and analysis of the IA development with the CIN rats videos

 ## Status